-(1) Accumulating prompt and accurate scientific and social behavioral information to suggest measures to avoid the spread of infection (including clusters, etc.)
+(1) Accumulating prompt and accurate scientific and social behavioral information to suggest

-- A. Comprehensive evaluations of public health policies that can both prevent the spread of infection and maintain society and the economy - B. Evaluations of social system designs, such as measures to maintain health through multilevel surveillance that targets a variety of communities - C. Evaluation of the effects of behavioral change, including social behavioral and psychological perspectives, and development of new mathematical models - (2) Application of social and humanistic knowledge to infectious disease control - A. Considering social structures based on the history of the coexistence of humanity and infectious diseases - B. Relationship between historical turning points and infectious disease risk - C. Information infrastructure compatible with ELSI, and literacy improvement - D. National and global governance challenges in infectious disease crisis management - (3) Developing and exploring methodology that aims to improve individual people's understanding and discernment of scientific information - A. Examining effective intervention methods for high-risk groups and vulnerable populations, including the elderly - B. Social psychology evaluations and risk communication while infection is spreading - (4) Prompt and accurate data analysis of a variety of combined factors behind infection and the severity of illness (genetic, underlying health conditions, social environment, social customs, etc.) and preventative measures for these - A. Collecting and analyzing data from multi-faceted perspectives in different countries (genetic/underlying health conditions/social environment/social customs, etc.) - B. Clarifying transmission dynamics and predicting the severity of illness via mathematical models and AI based on comparative analysis of combinations of factors - C. Presenting public health measures and measures for preventative medicine/medical care based on analysis of combinations of factors - (5) Prompt and accurate visualization and quantification of microorganisms discharged into the environment and evaluation of the infectivity according to the course of infection - A. Developing technology that will promptly and accurately visualize/quantify pathogens discharged into the environment and the infectivity, and application of the technology for surveillance - B. Evaluation of infectivity according to age, severity, onset of disease, etc. in combination with social factors
+- A. Comprehensive evaluations of public health policies that can both prevent the spread of infection and maintain society and the economy - B. Evaluations of social system designs, such as measures to maintain health through multilevel surveillance that targets a variety of communities - C. Evaluation of the effects of behavioral change, including social behavioral and psychological perspectives, and development of new mathematical models - (2) Application of social and humanistic knowledge to infectious disease control - A. Considering social structures based on the history of the coexistence of humanity and infectious diseases - B. Relationship between historical turning points and infectious disease risk - C. Information infrastructure compatible with ELSI, and literacy improvement - D. National and global governance challenges in infectious disease crisis management - (3) Developing and exploring methodology that aims to improve individual people's understanding and discernment of scientific information - A. Examining effective intervention methods for high-risk groups and vulnerable populations, including the elderly - B. Social psychology evaluations and risk communication while infection is spreading - (4) Prompt and accurate visualization and quantification of microorganisms discharged into the environment and evaluation of the infectivity according to the course of infection - A. Developing technology that will promptly and accurately visualize/quantify pathogens discharged into the environment and the infectivity, and application of the technology for surveillance - B. Evaluation of infectivity according to age, severity, onset of disease, etc. in combination with social factors - (5) Prompt and accurate data analysis of a variety of combined factors behind infection and the severity of illness (genetic, underlying health conditions, social environment, social customs, etc.) and preventative measures for these - A. Collecting and analyzing data from multi-faceted perspectives in different countries (genetic/underlying health conditions/social environment/social customs, etc.) - B. Clarifying transmission dynamics and predicting the severity of illness via mathematical models and AI based on comparative analysis of combinations of factors - C. Presenting public health measures and measures for preventative medicine/medical care based on analysis of combinations of factors limited to these.

-\The above are examples for reference; eligible research and research approaches are not limited to these.
+\The above are examples for reference; eligible research and research approaches are not